top of page

 Feynman's Quote On The Mystery of The Constants of Nature

-Let me interrupt for a second.
-One thing to keep in mind when listening to this quote is that the coupling constant is a number that determines the probability of an electron interacting with light.
+Before we go further in the quote, let me interrupt for a second.
+One thing to keep in mind is that the coupling constant is a number that determines the probability of an electron interacting with light.
 And that's what determines the strength of the electromagnetic force between two electrons.
 We called this last time by its much more common name, the fine structure constant, and that number is 1 over 137.03599139.
 And it's just the square of the number Feynman is talking about.

 It has been a mystery ever since it was discovered more than 50 years ago, and all good theoretical physicists put this number up on their wall and worry about it.
 Immediately, you'd like to know where this number for a coupling comes from?
 Is it related to pi, or perhaps to the base of natural logarithms?
 Nobody knows.
 It's one of the greatest damn mysteries of physics, a magic number that comes to us with no understanding by man.
 You might say the hand of God wrote that number, and we don't know how he pushed his pencil.
 We know what kind of dance to do experimentally to measure this number very accurately.
 But we don't know what kind of dance to do on the computer to make this number come out without putting it in secretly. - QED, page 127

-Hmm, that sounds fascinating, but a bit confusing.
-Aaron, can you explain the mystery Feynman is referring to and tell us why it's one of the greatest mysteries of physics?
+Let's try to explain the mystery Feynman is referring to and understand why it's one of the greatest mysteries of physics.

 Criteria for a Theory of Everything